Brokencyde: 0 to Brokencyde, Se7en's departure and the return of Phat J (2018–present)

+Musical style and lyrics

+Brokencyde are a crunkcore band, fusing elements of screamo and electro music.
+The band members are self-described "scene kids"; Kerrang! referred to them as a "Myspace band" due to their use of the platform to gain a following early in their career.
+Metal Hammer also gave them this label.
+AllMusic stated that the band "combines screamo and crunk into a high-energy party music hybrid," also stating that the band incorporates elements of pop rap, emo and dance music.
+Kerrang! referred to the band's lyrics as "seriously questionable".
+AllMusic said their lyrics were "filled with sick jokes and emotional outbursts."
+The band has explored topics such as sexual intercourse, panties and dancing in its lyrics.

 Critical reception

-Brokencyde is widely panned by critics.
+Brokencyde has received negative reviews from critics.
 Cracked.com contributor Michael Swaim said the band sounded like "a Slipknot-Cher duet", while another Cracked contributor Adam Tod Brown commented on their song FreaXXX "I hate that song so much that I would hold it face down in a bathtub until it drowns if I could."

 British comic book writer Warren Ellis considered Brokencyde's "FreaXXX" music video "a near-perfect snapshot of everything that's shit about this point in the culture".
 A writer for the Warsaw Business Journal attempted to describe their music: "Imagine an impassioned triceratops mating with a steam turbine, while off to the side Daft Punk and the Bee Gees beat each other to death with skillets and spatulas.
 Imagine the sound that would make.
 Just try.
 BrokeNCYDE is kind of like that, except it also makes you want to jab your thumbs into your eyeballs and gargle acid."

 The New Musical Express stated in a review of I'm Not a Fan, But the Kids Like It!, that "even if I caught Prince Harry and Gary Glitter adorned in Nazi regalia defecating through my grandmother's letterbox I would still consider making them listen to this album too severe a punishment."

 August Brown of the Los Angeles Times writes:

 "This 'Albucrazy'-based band has done for MySpace emo what some think Soulja Boy did for hip-hop: turn their career into a kind of macro-performance art that exists so far beyond the tropes of irony and sincerity that to ask 'are they kidding?' is like trying to peel an onion to get to a perceived central core that, in the end, does not exist and renders all attempts to reassemble the pieces futile."

+Later Assesments

-In the late 2010s and early 2020s, several music critics described Brokencyde as an antecedent to hyperpop artists like 100 gecs.
+In the late 2010s and early 2020s, several music critics such as Vice's Joshua Kim and Eli Enis described Brokencyde as an antecedent to hyperpop and Noise pop artists like 100 gecs and Black Dresses.
+Regarding the re-evaluation, Shea remarked: "Theres a lot of artists today - Soundcloud rap, kind of - who I know ... we've influenced."

+In 2018, Lil Aaron cited Brokencyde as a pioneering act for the Emo rap genre and paving the way for acts like himself and Lil Peep.